biancaflorescu/RecipesApp/README.md

-# My first project using Angular.
+# Recipes App Project
-I'm still working on this project.
+My first project using Angular that I'm still working on.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.17.